 How did you find out about the internship?

-I found out about the internship through the Careers and Employability Service’s Stirling Internship Programme webpages.
+I found out about my internship through the Careers and Employability Service's vacancy system.

 Please tell us more about your internship organisation.

 The Go Forth Stirling Business Improvement District (BID) is an initiative which is trying to set up a BID in Stirling City Centre.
 This is about getting businesses to work together to collectively invest to local improvements that are additional to those provided by the statutory authority and providing a collective loud voice for the local businesses.